release-engineering/pom-manipulation-ext/guide/dep-manip.md

 </tr>
 </table>

 **Note:** For existing dependencies that reference a property, PME will update this property with the new version.
-If the property can't be found (e.g. it was inherited), a new one will be injected at the top level.
+If the property can't be found (e.g., it was inherited), a new one will be injected at the top level.
 This update of the property's value **may** implicitly align other dependencies using the same property that were not explicitly requested to be aligned.

 ##### REST Timeouts and retries